 This is obviously the short list.
 You can add all sorts of other gear, but this is the stuff I needed within the first day(s) or even hours.
 They won’t let you leave without strapping your baby into a car seat, and you’ll be amazed how quickly something so small goes through diapers!

 Little babies have a hard time with temperature regulation, so keep them dressed, but not buttoned up for 90-degree weather (they overheat too).
 The baby will pee through or spit up all over swaddling blankets, so keep a stack handy.
 Sleeping is up to you: a crib, bassinet, (I used a Rock n Play Sleeper that kept him at an incline while he slept), or in the family bed.

 The two things that are not optional are baths (though you could use just water, I suppose), and nail clippers.
 You’ll be shocked (and mildly grossed out) by how straggly, long, and scratchy newborn nails are.
 To keep the baby from slashing her face, you’ll have to trim them.
 The first time (or ten) you do this, you’re sure you’re going to cut off a finger.
 That’s why you need small, baby-specific clippers.

 Notice I didn’t say anything about bottles or feeding items.
 I nursed exclusively at first, so if that’s your jam too, you don’t need anything other than your own boobs.
 Obviously if you plan to use formula or have other family members help feed the baby, you’ll need a supply on hand as well as bottles (you don’t have to have a sterilizer or a warmer–you can use a dishwasher, boil them, and reheat in a mug of warm water).

-cheaper alternative to clindamycin Things That Make Life Easier:
+Things That Make Life Easier:

 - a changing table (it saves your back, and it’s nice to have everything at-the-ready)